 WRITTEN TESTIMONY FOR CHILD MARRIAGE BANS IN THE FOLLOWING STATES: Nevada, New Hampshire, The U.S. Virgin Islands

-Our college campus program Critical Thinking Unit (CTU) defends freedom of speech by promoting and encouraging critical thinking in higher education and amplifying the voices of ex-Muslims and Muslim reformers.
+Our college campus program Critical Thinking Fellowship (CTF) defends freedom of speech by promoting and encouraging critical thinking in higher education and amplifying the voices of ex-Muslims and Muslim reformers.
 Student fellows also use the fellowship to advocate for the rights of women and protections against FGM, honor violence, and child and forced marriage.

 AYAAN HIRSI ALI ON WOMEN’S RIGHTS AND OPPRESSIVE CULTURES AT PEPPERDINE UNIVERSITY

 After facing repeated attempts at being banned from speaking on U.S. college campuses, our founder was thrilled to address students at the Pepperdine School of Public Policy for an event titled The (Transformative) Power of Women.
 She described coming-of-age in a fundamentalist Muslim household, and stressed the importance of girls’ education.
 She also emphasized the need to confront ideas and cultures that continue to oppress women and girls.

 Dr. Ellen Gruenbaum and F.A.
 Cole, “FGM Beyond Borders” – February 20, 2019